jonzia/Chess/README.md

 Tensorflow program that learns to play chess via Reinforcement Learning.

 ## Description
 This program learns to play chess via reinforcement learning.
 The action-value functions are learned by training a neural network on the total return of randomly-initialized board states, determined by Monte Carlo simulations.
 The program follows an epsilon-greedy policy based on the most current action-value function approximations.
 As of v1.0.1, each training step is trained on batches of full-depth Monte Carlo simulations.
+The model architecture has one hidden layer, though this can be easily expanded or even updated to a convolutional architecture (to be included in a future release).

 The game's basic rules are encoded in *pieces.py* and the board state parameters are defined in *state.py*.
 Once a proper action-value function is converged upon, it can be implemented with a greedy policy for purposes of gameplay.
+The program *test_bench.py* is included for validating trained model performance against a benchmark policy.

 *NOTE that this program is still in beta and is under active debugging and improvement.*